RayKMAllen/email_assistant/Technical Explanation.md

 #### Error Handling and Fallback Strategies

-- **JSON Parsing**: When extracting key info, the code attempts to parse the LLM output as JSON.
-If parsing fails, an error message is printed and the operation is safely aborted.
+- **JSON Parsing**: If LLM output can't be parsed as JSON, an error is shown and the step is skipped.
+- **Boto3 Errors**: AWS errors (e.g., `ClientError`) are caught to prevent crashes and show helpful messages.
 - **Missing Information**: If the user tries to draft or refine a reply before the email conversation is successfully loaded, the system prints a warning and aborts.
 Similarly, if a user tries to refine or save a draft before one exists, the system prints a warning and either drafts a reply automatically or aborts the save.
 - **General Robustness**: All CLI commands are wrapped with checks and try/except blocks to prevent crashes and display helpful information to the user in case of errors.